What Your Keyword Ranking Position Means for Your Web Page

 You Aren’t Targeting Local Searches

-If you’re a local business, you might not be ranking for all the types of local searches you should rank for.
+If you’re a local business, you might not be ranking for all the local searches you should rank for.

 For example, you might not be appearing on: